"Untitled" (Portrait of Ross in L.A.)

 "Untitled" (Portrait of Ross in L.A.) is a work of art by Félix González-Torres (or Felix Gonzalez-Torres), currently in the collection of the Art Institute of Chicago in Chicago, United States.
-The work is one of the twenty "candy works" in Gonzalez-Torres's oeuvre.
-The candy works are manifestable; the artworks are not physically permanent, they can exist in more than one place at a time and can vary from one installation to the next in response to the decisions made by the exhibitor, the interactions of audiences, and changing circumstances.
-This candy work has an ideal weight of 175 lb, representing González-Torrés' partner Ross Laycock.
+The work is one of the twenty "candy works" in Gonzalez-Torres' oeuvre.
+The candy works consist of hard candies, either in piles or spread around, made to “symbolize the body, as both an inescapable mortal entity and a social force known as the ‘body politic.’” according to the Solomon R. Guggenheim Museum.
+These pieces are manifestable; the artworks are not physically permanent, they can exist in more than one place at a time and can vary from one installation to the next in response to the decisions made by the exhibitor, the interactions of audiences, and changing circumstances.
+This candy work has an ideal weight of 175 lb, representing González-Torrés' partner Ross Laycock, who died due to complications from AIDS in 1991.

 Presentation

 A manifestation of "Untitled" (Portrait of Ross in L.A.) consists of a pile of candies individually wrapped in variously colored wrappers.
 Viewers are permitted to choose to take a piece of candy from the work and the caption states that there is an "endless supply" of candies.

 The specific type of candy used to manifest the work, the initial choice of configuration and overall size and shape of a particular manifestation of the work are decided by the exhibitor.
 The candy works have been exhibited as rectangular carpets of candies, heaped in the corners of exhibition spaces, spread across the floor in organic arrangements and shaped into mounds on the ground, etc.

 While the ideal weight of the work is a constant, the actual weight of the candies used to manifest the work is always in flux.
 The amount of candy changes as exhibitors make decisions about the weight that is initially installed, viewers choose to take candies from the work, and whether the candy is allowed to diminish and/or is replenished over the course of an exhibition.
 In one specific installation, art handlers at the Art Institute of Chicago recalled that the decisions for maintaining candies varied depending on visitors "During very busy periods, [we] may replenish the pile twice weekly, with approximately 45 lbs being added to the sculpture.
 On average, we add 15 or 20 lbs weekly."
 Sometimes the handlers would add candies to rebalance the piece's color.

 Felix Gonzalez-Torres came up with specific and open-ended parameters for each artwork and the artist's foundation gathered information on the structure and nature of the artist's work via 'Core Tenets' for each body of work.

 The Core Tenets for the body of candy works apply to "Untitled" (Portrait of Ross in L.A.)."
 While each body of work follows its own set of rules, Gonzalez-Torres's practice includes purposeful variations, within a body of work and between bodies of work, in order to foster engagement and questioning.